viktorsapozhok/pgcom/README.md

 ## Key features

-* Querying from database to Pandas DataFrame
+* Reading from database table to Pandas DataFrame.
-* Writing from DataFrame to a database tables.
+* Writing from DataFrame to a table.
 * Adaptation between DataFrames and COPY FROM.
 * Methods to resolve conflicts in DataFrame before applying COPY FROM.
 * Tools for setting asynchronous communication with database using LISTEN and NOTIFY commands.